 4) Click on Heading 1 to apply that built in style.
-Because it is a paragraph style, the whole line will be formatted without the need to select it all.
+Because it is a paragraph style, the whole line will be formatted without the need to select the whole line.

-Some of the built in styles may also be selected using certain keyboard shortcuts.
+Some of the built-in styles may also be selected using certain keyboard shortcuts.